icehawk/icehawk.github.io/Contents/guides/dependency-injection.md

 ### 1. Add container injection to every request handler

-The easiest variant is obviously to give each request handler a contructor that gets passed the container object and the usage via private member access.
+The easiest variant is obviously to give each request handler a constructor that gets passed the container object and the usage via private member access.

 ```php
 <?php declare(strict_types=1);